nawarkhede/celery-demo/README.md

 How to get started with django and celery ?

-# create virtualenv and activate it.
-# install the following stuff,
+**create virtualenv and activate it and install the following stuff,**
 ```
 pip install django
 pip install django-celery